SHIVANSHU-TECH/SHIVANSHU-TECH/README.md

 - 🌱 I’m currently learning *Next js.*

-- 👨‍💻 All of my projects are available at [itsmeshiv.netlify.app](itsmeshiv.netlify.app)
+- 👨‍💻 All of my projects are available at [https://itsmeshiv.netlify.app/](itsmeshiv.netlify.app)

 - 💬 Ask me about *React js and DSA*